mjdgv/tiktok_scrape/README.md

 a.
 Doesn't interact with videos at all, just collects information.

 In order to chnage the language, line 6 and 11 in the test folder (file pytest) have to be modified.
 The only change that must be made is to the number within the fetch_tiktok(num) function.
 We currently have 6 languages to choose from: 0 - English, 1- Spanish, 2 - French, 3 - German, 4 - Arabic and 5 - Hindi.
-If you wanted to conduct our experiment with French as the default Tiktok language, then you the fetch_tiktok function would look as follows:
+If you wanted to conduct our experiment with French as the default Tiktok language, then the fetch_tiktok function would look as follows:
 ```
 fetch_tiktok(2)
 ```